ilg-physics-ucsb/physics6-manual/6AL/ForceMotionEnergyTransformation/ForceMotionEnergyTransformation.md

 :::

-1. Copy the data linked in Table GUAC into separate spreadsheet.
+1. Copy the data linked in Table 4 into separate spreadsheet.
+You will have to go to the second sheet named Exercise 4 Rangefinder Data.
 Take note of the height b and the mass of the glider with reflector plate given above.

 2. Use the data in your table to plot the position and velocity of the glider.
 (Hint: You can make this using the same method used to plot in the previous lab)